AgoraIO-Solutions/server_side_custom_video_source/README.md

 No recordings will be written to disk but it was still necessary to create the folder /tmp/rec and give it read/write permission

+## Install a development version of this repo

+ $ cd /your/dir/to/server_side_custom_video_source
+ $ sudo ./setup.sh /path/to/this/repo /path/to/build/at

+ Example:
+ $ ./setup.sh /home/ubuntu/server_side_custom_video_source /home/ubuntu

+## Build a binary distribution package

+  Build a binary distribution package by following these steps:

+   $ cd /your/dir/to/server_side_custom_video_source
+   $ sudo ./build.sh

+   This will create dist-agora-rtmp.tar.gz which you can use to install the RTMPG on another server

+## Install a binary distribution package

+  Copy dist-agora-rtmp.tar.gz to the server and run the following:

+  (1) extract  the binary distribution package

+    $tar -xvzf dist-agora-rtmp.tar.gz
+    $cd dist-agora-rtmp

+  (2) backup and install the binary package

+    $ sudo ./install.sh

+    This will collect the important files from previous installation and put them in ngnix-bk-xx, where xx is the installation date.
+    You can recover that later with the following:

+   (3) recover prevous installation

+    $ ./recover.sh /path/to/backup/dir

 Publishing RTMP

       Set the RTMP URI to rtmp://server_ip:1935/live?appid=APP_ID_OR_TOKEN&channel=CHANNEL&uid=USER_ID&abr=50000&end=true